Reward Design

 Pay Transparency

-F2F MEETING IN LONDON WITH LIVE-STREAM
+F2F MEETING ONLY, LONDON

 As questions of fairness and equality, and diversity and inclusion in the workplace have been given greater emphasis, so have calls for employers to be more open about their pay practices.
 ‘Pay Transparency’ has now become a key issue for many organisations, whether positioned as a means to engage and built trust with employees, or as a route to boosting productivity, or as an intervention to support closing the gender pay gap.